microsoft/hack-together-teams/README.md

 *Speacial thanks to our partner **[European Collaboration Summit](https://collabsummit.eu)** for their contributions in HackTogether: The Microsoft Teams Global Hack.*

 ## Feedback ♻️
 We are excited to learn from you!
-Please share your experience and feedbach with us: [Feedback Survey](https://aka.ms/hack-together-teams/survey).
+Please share your experience and feedback with us: [Feedback Survey](https://aka.ms/hack-together-teams/survey).

 <p align="center">
   <a href="https://aka.ms/hack-together-teams/register"><img src="https://img.shields.io/badge/HackTogether-Register-6264A7?style=for-the-badge&logoColor=white&logo=MicrosoftTeams" alt="Hackathon survey" border="0" /></a>